Sindarin Crash Course

 This course explores Sindarin, an Elvish language created by J.R.R.
 Tolkien, prominently featured in his Middle-earth saga.
 Sindarin, often termed “Common Elven,” contrasts with the “High Elven” tongue Quenya.
 Originating with the Elves of Beleriand, Sindarin evolved in Middle-earth, distinct from the Quenya spoken across the Sea.
 Its rich history includes adoption by the Dúnedain and influence on placenames like Minas Tirith.
 This course requires no prior knowledge of Elvish languages but it is challenging, aiming to teach Sindarin as a complex, living language.

-Sindarin Enthusiasts will delve into Sindarin's grammar, sound mutations, and Tolkien’s intricate linguistic design.
-The course acknowledges the incomplete nature of Tolkien's linguistic work, guiding students through the intricate process of piecing together Sindarin from his writings.
-By the end, students will appreciate Sindarin's role in Middle-earth’s history and its relevance in Tolkien's universe.
+Sindarin enthusiasts will delve into grammar, sound mutations, and Tolkien’s intricate linguistic design.
+The course acknowledges the incomplete nature of Tolkien's linguistic work, guiding students through the process of piecing together Sindarin from his writings.

 Sindarin, the language of the Grey Elves of Middle-earth, has its roots in the Common Quenderin language, first spoken by the Elves at Cuiviénen (S. Nen Echui).
-It evolved from the dialect of the Teleri, the third tribe of Elves, who were initially reluctant to journey to Valinor.
+It evolved from the dialect of the Teleri, the third tribe of Elves.
 The language's development reflects the Elves' complex history, including the division of the Teleri and the emergence of the Sindar in Beleriand.

-During the ancient Telerin period, the language began diverging from its Elvish counterparts, a process accelerated when a faction of the Teleri, led by Elwë (Thingol), remained in Middle-earth.
-This group, known as the Sindar, saw their language evolve independently, marked as Old Sindarin.
-Despite the influence of Noldorin exiles and the wars with Morgoth, Sindarin maintained a significant degree of stability through the Second and Third Ages of Middle-earth, becoming the dominant Elvish tongue in the west.
+During the ancient Telerin period, the language began diverging, especially when a faction led by Elwë (Thingol) remained in Middle-earth.
+This group, the Sindar, saw their language evolve independently.
+Despite later influence from Noldorin exiles and wars with Morgoth, Sindarin remained the dominant Elvish tongue in western Middle-earth.

-Sindarin's linguistic journey is marked by several key periods, outlined in Tolkien's Annals of Aman.
-These include the Common Quenderin, Common Eldarin, Ancient Telerin, and Old Sindarin periods, each significant in shaping the language.
-The Late Sindarin period, encompassing the Second and Third Ages, is notable for its relative stability, possibly influenced by the Elven Rings.
+Sindarin’s linguistic journey is marked by several periods: Common Quenderin, Common Eldarin, Ancient Telerin, and Old Sindarin.
+The Late Sindarin period, spanning the Second and Third Ages, is notable for stability—possibly influenced by the Elven Rings.

 Category Base Soft Mutation Nasal Mutation Mixed Mutation